Oliver81594/Encode-text-in-images--Steganographic-web-app/README.md

 *After image:*
 <img src="./examples/edited1.png">
 *Message:*
-Nearly than 3500 lines of Illiad
+Nearly than 3500 lines of Illiad (by Word line counting)

 ### Things to do:
 1. Show how much more space you have for your text based on image size